videolan/dav1d/CONTRIBUTING.md

 ## Patent license

-You need to read and understand the [AV1 patents license](doc/PATENTS), before committing.
+You need to read, understand, and agree to the [AV1 patents license](doc/PATENTS), before committing.